konstruktoid/ansible-lastpass-inventory/README.md

         test-server-02 [id: 7815456364361241116]
 ```

-Configuration file based on the about output:
+Configuration file based on the above output:

 ```yaml
 ---